 Familiarize yourself with the changes that might occur in your child, so you can best prepare and avoid difficulties down the road.

-These behavior problems can include hyperactivity, emotional instability, aggression, autistic features, destructive behaviors, antisocial personality, or hypersexuality.
+These behavior problems can include hyperactivity, emotional instability, aggression, autistic features, or antisocial personality.
 Talk with your healthcare team about how to approach potential changes.1

 Daily tasks such as bathing and transportation can become more of a challenge for caregivers.
 For individuals with LGS who become wheelchair bound, changes to the accessibility of the home and vehicle may be necessary in order to accommodate the wheelchair.1